-Sprains and strains are soft tissue injuries that involve damage to the tendons, muscles, or ligaments.
+As a Philadelphia attorney can further explain, workplace sprain and strain injuries are soft tissue injuries that involve damage to the tendons, muscles, or ligaments.
 Tendons and muscles move bones or structures within the body while ligaments hold structures together and keep them stable.
 Naturally, any injury of this type can be painful, and impede the movement of the affected area.
 Although the terms sprain and strain are often used interchangeably, they affect different parts of the body.

 A sprain occurs when the ligaments connecting bones become stretched or torn.
 Conversely, a strain involves the stretching or tearing of a muscle or tendon linking muscle to bone.

 Sprains typically result from a fall, twist, or other blow to the body that forces it out of its normal position.
 A common example is a sprained ankle.
 A strain can happen from heavy lifting or repetitive motion over time.
-Causes of sprains and strains in the workplace include:
+In Philadelphia, causes of sprain and strain injuries in the workplace include:

 - Awkward postures – tasks that put the body out of alignment combined with heavy loads can lead to sprains and strains